There are a variety of accommodations offered to students who have a documented disability that impacts their capacity to read or see.

 Requests must specify which accommodation is needed.
 Common examples include:

 - Large-print test book

 - Braille with raised line drawings, contracted

-Requests must specify which accommodation is needed.
-The College Board generally assumes that a student will use only one reading/seeing accommodation during a test.
-Students who request more than one (for instance, pre-recorded audio and a large-print test format) should include an explanation of why multiple accommodations are needed.
+College Board usually assumes that a student will use only one reading and seeing accommodation during a test.
+Students who request more than one (for instance, an MP3 audio test format and a large-print test format) should include an explanation of why multiple accommodations are needed.